Dekunutter/CherryBlossomGrotto/README.md

 # CherryBlossomGrotto
-A Minecraft mod using the 1.19.3 version of the MC Forge framework.
+A Minecraft mod using the 1.20 version of the MC Forge framework.
 Uses [Terrablender](https://www.curseforge.com/minecraft/mc-mods/terrablender) as a dependency for generating custom biomes.
 Also uses [GeckoLib](https://www.curseforge.com/minecraft/mc-mods/geckolib) for entity animations.

 # Contents
-The main focus of this mod is the cherry blossom grotto that it adds to the Minecraft overworld.
+This mod is a sequel to the Cherry Blossom Grotto mod.
+Now that cherry blossoms are natively supported by Minecraft, this mod shifts its focus into the support of new biomes themed around the nature of eastern asia.
-This biome includes a new type of cherry blossom tree and a new style of villages with a Japanese design.
+The cherry blossom trees will now show up in some new biomes and a new style of village with a Japanese design will also spawn in these locations.
-Iron ore generates much more sparcely in this new biome.
-Mossy cobblestone generates naturally in this biome as well, similar to how it does in some vanilla biomes.
-There are also torii gates and giant buddha statues that generate in multiple vanilla biomes as well as the cherry blossom grotto biome.
-Cherry Blossom Grottos have their own variant of the ruined nether portal structure which is designed to looked like a ruined portal inside of a torii gate.
-Cherry blossom grotto villages are the one place where the new koi fish entity can be found.
-Villagers in these villages will also have new looks!

-Cherry Blossom trees also spawn in two new biomes as part of the Cherry Blossom Slopes and Cherry Blossom Bamboo Jungle biomes.
-These two biomes take biomes similar to those found in vanilla Minecraft and intersperse cherry blossom trees into them.
-The slopes biome is a snowy mountainside biome with sparse cherry blossom trees.
-The bamboo jungle biome is a typical bamboo jungle but interspersed with cherry blossom trees.
+On top of this, new biomes like the Maple Woods and the Stone Forest, alongside new structures like the Great Wall provide a selection of new content thats unlike what Minecraft has provided before!

 ### Items
 - Cherry Blossom Log